Markneoneo/ip/README.md

 - **Mark Tasks**: Mark tasks as complete or incomplete.
 - **Delete Tasks**: Remove tasks you no longer need.
 - **Reset Tasks**: Clear your entire task list if you want a fresh start.

+To see everything I can do, check out the [User Guide](https://markneoneo.github.io/ip/).

 ---